 - Audience and Participant Development through Applied Research

 - Tradition in Performance: Investigation into notions of tradition, composition and the editing role of the artist.
-Funded through PRSf Women in Music.
+Expolred through the Full English project funded through PRSf Women in Music.

 - Folk Music Communities: Explorations of the impact of relationships developed through the social and musical networks of the Sheffield folk scene.
 Connected Communities AHRC funded project.